Waiting for Furnace Repairs? 5 Steps to Prepare

 - Using a search engine, enter the brand and series of your furnace, and a 2- or 3-word description of the problem.
 For example: "trane xr80 won't ignite".
 Read through a few of the responses and see if anything stands out.
 This will allow you to discuss the problem intelligently with your contractor.

-- Ask a Friend to Help: If you don't feel comfortable dealing with contractors, or you'll be home alone, ask a friend to come and give you support during the contractor's visit.
+- Ask a Friend to Help: If you don't feel comfortable dealing with contractors, or you'll be home alone, ask a friend to come over and hang out during the contractor's visit.